malmanigit/muSim/docs/source/training_specs.rst

 Training Specifications
 =======================

-Specify the following parameters in the ``./configs/configs.txt`` file for the specification of the training algorithm.
+Specify the following parameters in the ``./configs/configs.txt`` file for specification of the training algorithm.

 **model**